What to do when someone dies

 We have created a guide that includes more information on how to register a death.

 Step 3: Arrange the funeral

 When it comes to arranging a funeral, there are a number of decisions for you to make, including whether the deceased would have wanted a burial or cremation and a funeral with or without a service.
-The deceased may had a funeral plan or have left details about their funeral wishes in their will, or alongside other paperwork they have left behind.
+The deceased may have had a prepaid funeral plan or have left details about their funeral wishes in their will, or alongside other paperwork, they have left behind.
 You are under no obligation to follow their wishes, but when someone has left their funeral wishes, most families decide to honour these.

 Learn more about arranging a funeral with Simplicity.

 In the weeks and months following your loved one’s death, there will also be other things you may need to take care of such as commencing estate proceedings, notifying the government and relevant organisations about the death, deciding what to do with their social media accounts and even arranging a memorial service if you wish.

 We’ve created a guide on what to do after the funeral to help you.